-All students are required to take a minimum of two consecutive years of French, Italian, Latin or Spanish.
+All students are required to take a minimum of two consecutive years of the same language.
 Students are strongly encouraged to take 3 or 4 years of a language.

 A minimum of a B- average in an honors course is required to remain at that level.